Last updated: 15 July 2019

 Alternatively, you could always pick up a filled baguette for lunch.
 Don’t miss out on the Abbey, though.
 Apparently, one in three visitors does just that, which is a shame.

-So, assuming you’re arriving by car, there’s the near 12 euro parking fee and the 10 euro Abbey entrance ticket.
+So, assuming you’re arriving by car, there’s the near 12 euro parking fee and the 10 euro Abbey entrance ticket (which you can book in advance with a self-guide booklet included).
 Not bad overall for such a top tourist attraction.

 And it really does live up to the hype.
 Just try not to rush it by taking the shuttle bus to get there.
 Enjoy the walk.
 Enjoy the Mont.
 And get the bus back.
 Simple.

 What did you think?
-Have you been to Mont Saint-Michel?
+Have you been to Le Mont Saint Michel?
 What were your impressions of it?
 Or maybe you’re thinking of visiting sometime soon?
 Either way, we’d love to hear from you so please add your comments below.
-Thanks!